bisselma/octmaps/README.md

 # octmaps
-Python package for generating 2D data based on oct imaging for ophthalmology
+Python package for generating 2D thickness and intensity maps of retinal layers based on oct imaging for ophthalmology